What is Sleep Apnea?

 What are the symptoms of sleep apnea?

 Sleep apnea affects 8-15% of adults in Canada, though the majority of sufferers go undiagnosed.
-Potentially dangerous symptoms, such as snoring, are often overlooked.
+Potentially dangerous symptoms, such as loud snoring, are often overlooked.

 Untreated sleep apnea is associated with a number of health risks.
 To understand your sleep issues and examine possible sleep solutions, we recommend you consult your local Snore MD clinic if you experience the following signs and symptoms: